 Asking for additional work means that you are asking your boss to trust you with other responsibilities.
-This cannot happen if you do not gain the trust first with stellar performance in your area of expertise.
+This cannot happen if you do not gain the trust first with a stellar performance in your area of expertise.

 Take an Eagle’s Eye View

 You do not need a formal business plan but a clear path will give you the confidence you need from your boss.
 Everything that you do affects the business in one way or another.
-So, make sure you tell your boss how you doing those additional tasks will help them achieve the mission of the company.
+So, make sure you tell your boss how you doing those additional tasks that will help them achieve the mission of the company.